ShouldBeWriting/Prob_trac/README.md

 ---

-`det_trac.sh` relies heavily on MRtrix3 and, by default, calls:
+`prob_trac.sh` relies heavily on MRtrix3 and, by default, calls:

 •  dwifslpreproc / dwibiascorrect
 •  5ttgen                              ← **customised**